nusenu/ansible-relayor/README.md

     - default: 33300

 * `tor_prometheus_host` hostname
-    - this variable is only relevant if `tor_enableMetricsPort` is True
+    - this variable is only relevant if `tor_enableMetricsPort` or `tor_gen_blackbox_scrape_config` is True
+    - if you want to enable relayor's prometheus integration you have to set this variable to your prometheus host
-    - it defines on which host ansible should generate the prometheus scrape configuration snipped to scrape tor's MetricsPort
+    - it defines on which host ansible should generate the prometheus scrape configuration to scrape tor's MetricsPort
     - this host must be available in ansible's inventory file
-    - default: 127.0.0.1
+    - default: undefined (no scrape config is generated)

 * `tor_prometheus_confd_folder` folderpath
     - only relevant if you want to use prometheus